Drawing beautiful maps programmatically with R, sf and ggplot2 — Part 1: Basics

 coord_sf(crs = st_crs(3035))

-The extent of the map can also be set in coord_sf
+The extent of the map can also be set in coord_sf, in practice

 allowing to “zoom” in the area of interest, provided by limits on the